jgarnierGit/web-music-library/README.md

 ### Notes

+config update :

+If you want to update .env file configuration to add your email or link an other folder, don't forget to run the following command to apply changes:
+ - `docker compose stop backend`
+ - `docker compose up backend --build`

+`backend` container may fail to start with error `exec /app/run_dev.sh: no such file or directory`.
+ - run `dos2unix ./run_dev.sh` then `docker compose restart backend`

 `backend` may fails to connect to database as it doesn't wait enough for the first db init :

  - Wait for the db container log line `LOG:  database system is ready to accept connections`.
 It may take a while and you may see database stopping and restarting in the process.
  - Then run `docker compose restart backend`.

+`frontend` may fails to bind adress with the error `listen EADDRINUSE: address already in use`.
+ - run `docker compose up frontend --force-recreate`

 ## dev Notes